 Please note: the following information is for the inviting host instutitutions only.
 Interested U.S. Scholars please refer to the information provided by the United States Department of State here.

 For over 50 years, the Fulbright Scholar Program has sent leading U.S. faculty and professionals around the world to teach and research for terms ranging from three months to an academic year.

-In order to extend the scope and reach of the traditional program in a new era, the Fulbright Specialist Program has been initiated to provide up to five short-term Fulbright grants of usually six weeks.
+In order to extend the scope and reach of the traditional program in a new era, the Fulbright Specialist Program was initiated to provide up to five short-term Fulbright grants (per academic year) of usually six weeks.
 Not only are grant lengths shorter under the new option, but grantees are able to undertake different types of activities.